6.1. Feature Extraction#

 Hide code cell content

-!pip install patsy
+!pip install formulaic

 import pandas as pd